 This is the easiest gnome with boots I’ve ever made!
 And because it’s a gnome made with a cone, it comes together quickly.
 He’s definitely one to love and add to your home.

 How to Make a Gnome with Boots

 Here at Ruffles and Rain Boots, we are absolutely obsessed with gnomes.
 You just never know when you’ll need to gift a little tomte to a friend or decorate a shelf with a set of gnome friends.
 The mood just strikes and you have to do it.
-Thus it was with this AH-mazingly beautiful DIY gnome with boots.

 This is such a simple gnome tutorial, really, but the result is this gorgeous heirloom piece gnome that I plan to gift this holiday season to someone who I know will find it to be as precious as I do.
 If you’re ready to make an artisan gnome, let’s get started.